Why Eating Fresh Greens Is Beneficial And Keeps You Healthy

 What is chlorophyll?

-Most of us already know the leaf green from biology teaching.
+Most of us are already familiar with the leaf green from biology lessons.
 We have learned that chlorophyll is responsible for the green color of plants.
 It is that natural color that operates photosynthesis.
-In this process, plants produce water, carbon dioxide and light (oxygen), oxygen, and glucose.
+In this process, plants produce water, carbon dioxide, and light (oxygen), and glucose.
 Photosynthesis is almost the inversion of human respiration.
-In this case, oxygen is inhaled and carbon dioxide and water are exhaled.
+In this case, oxygen is inhaled, and carbon dioxide and water are exhaled.
 Without plants, there would be no oxygen and no livelihood for humans and animals.

-In addition, the intake of the life-giving substance has a positive effect on the human organism if regularly eating fresh greens in the diet.
+In addition, the intake of the life-giving substance has a positive effect on the human organism if fresh greens are regularly eaten in the diet.
 Rich in chlorophyll, such as grasses (including wheat, barley, ryegrass, and alfalfa) and herbs (including dandelion, nettle), salads, and cabbages or algae like Spirulina and chlorella.

-By eating fresh greens regularly, we not only absorb a lot of healthy vitamins and bitter substances but also a lot of chlorophyll.
+By eating fresh greens regularly, we not only absorb a variety of healthy vitamins and beneficial substances but also a significant amount of chlorophyll.
 But what exactly does the leaf green in our body?

 Chlorophyll kills or prevents germs from multiplying

-In addition, chlorophyll creates an unfavorable environment for bacteria and kills or prevents germs from multiplying in the body.
-Many bacteria are absorbed when many meat products are consumed.
-In addition, chlorophyll can prevent iron deficiency and magnesium deficiency.
+Additionally, chlorophyll creates an unfavorable environment for bacteria, killing or preventing germs from multiplying in the body.
+Many bacteria are absorbed when consuming various meat products.
+Additionally, chlorophyll can help prevent iron and magnesium deficiencies.
 Eating fresh greens regularly can prevent such deficiencies.

-In addition, scientists have found that chlorophyll has an antioxidant effect and can neutralize free radicals.
-What is even more significant, however, is the fact that it also binds carcinogenic toxins and can make a significant contribution to cancer prevention.
+Additionally, scientists have discovered that chlorophyll exhibits an antioxidant effect, capable of neutralizing free radicals.
+What is even more significant, however, is that it also binds carcinogenic toxins and can make a substantial contribution to cancer prevention.

 Eating fresh greens is healthy.

-No Matter which diet, eating fresh greens is a healthy and beneficial addition.
-Use herbs in your food and make it more tasteful Prepare green leafy salads and eat them before the main dish; this also helps to control weight.
+Regardless of the diet, incorporating fresh greens is a healthy and beneficial addition.
+Use herbs in your food and make it more tasty.
+Prepare green leafy salads and eat them before the main dish; this also helps to control weight.
 Start eating more fresh greens!

 Here are some Recipes >MUST-TRY VEGAN GOURMET SALAD RECIPES YOU WILL LOVE